RolandD19/zrsv/README.md

 - [Armor](docs/armor.md) - Sorted by value
 - [Ammo](docs/ammo.md) - Sorted by stack value
 - [Grenades](docs/grenade.md) - Sorted by stack value
-- Most early/mid-game weapons are not worth taking back from raid (even with mods and later repairing to 100%).
+- Most early/mid-game weapons are not worth taking back from raid (even with mods and later repairing to 100%) - if your goal is to sell them.
 - Higher tier armors (when repaired to 100%) and full BP ammo stacks tend to offer the most value (per inventory cell).
 - During mid/end-game, the items that a loot goblin takes back to sell should be be worth at least 10K rubles per cell.
 From a long raid, I find myself often gathering full stacks 7.62x39 BP and 5.56x45 M995 (BP) ammo, each worth 30000 and 25500 respectively.